sharmaankit9089/WorkBuddy/README.md

-This is a small Flask TODO application.
+This is a Flask WorkBuddy application.
 It supports user registration and login, and stores tasks per user in a SQLite database.

 Quick start